• Skip to main content

 Calories: 408kcal | Carbohydrates: 22g | Protein: 15g | Fat: 29g | Saturated Fat: 18g | Cholesterol: 96mg | Sodium: 326mg | Potassium: 663mg | Fiber: 3g | Vitamin A: 1075IU | Vitamin C: 17.8mg | Calcium: 372mg | Iron: 5.1mg

-Filed Under: Christmas, Easter Recipes, Potatoes, Side Dishes, Thanksgiving, Thanksgiving Sides Tagged With: Au Gratin Potatoes, Cheesy Scalloped Potatoes, Easter, Easy Cheesy Scalloped Potatoes, holiday side dish, potatoes, Potatoes Au Gratin, Scalloped Potatoes, side dish, Thanksgiving
+Filed Under: Christmas, Dinner Recipes, Easter Recipes, Popular Posts, Potatoes, Side Dishes, Thanksgiving, Thanksgiving Sides Tagged With: Au Gratin Potatoes, Cheesy Scalloped Potatoes, Easter, Easy Cheesy Scalloped Potatoes, holiday side dish, potatoes, Potatoes Au Gratin, Scalloped Potatoes, side dish, Thanksgiving

 DISCLOSURE: Flavor Mosaic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 Please note: This blog may contain affiliate links to products I use and love.
 I earn a small commission, at no extra cost to you, to help with blog expenses when you make a purchase through an affiliate link.
 Thank you for your support!